-- Helping Out In Recessions: Recessions are viewed as a natural consequence of capitalism.
-The free market naturally goes through ups and downs.
-What you can do without abolishing capitalism outright, which isn't an option for the overwhelming majority of economists, is make the ups last as long as possible while making the downs last as little as possible.
+- Helping Out In Recessions: The free market goes through ups and downs.
 If the economy is bad enough, the government can either print more money or increase spending to boost the economy.
-It is an agreed principle of economics that these government actions can and will cause economic expansion, but whether they should is debated by the left and right.
-(See different schools below.)
+It is an agreed principle of economics that these government actions can cause economic expansion, but whether they should is debated by the left and right.
+(See different schools.)

-- Regulating The Money Supply: Money is the lifeblood of a capitalist/market economy.
-If the amount of money circulating in the economy is higher than the demand for money it will cause inflation.
+- Regulating The Money Supply: If the amount of money circulating in the economy is higher than the demand for money it will cause inflation.
 If the amount of money circulating in the economy is lower than the demand it will cause deflation.
 Modern-day Austriansnote like Ron Paul do not believe the government should do this, but even among right-wing economists the need for the government to have a monetary regime is widely supported.
-(To wit, the person who has used the central bank in the US to increase the money supply most is Ben Bernanke, a Repubican.)
+(To wit, the person who has used the central bank in the US to increase the money supply most is Ben Bernanke, a Republican.)

 - Bailing Out Companies: Some companies are considered "too big to fail" .
 If they go under, their suppliers may have to lay people off or go under as well because of the lost business.
-The unemployed workers now have less money coming in and this could affect demand in other markets.
-In situations like this the government can preventively step in but this is very controversial.
-Opponents saying doing this prevents companies from learning from their mistakes and enforces the behavior that required the bailout in the first place, however, the people most often proposing a bailout are also the people most likely to support regulations that would prevent further occurences of that "bad behavior".
-Bailouts are actually a wide variety of fiscal practices, ranging from a simple loan from the government to short-term nationlization of the firm.
+In situations like this the government can step in but this is very controversial.
+Opponents saying doing this prevents companies from learning from their mistakes and enforces the behavior that required the bailout in the first place, however, the people most often proposing a bailout are also the people most likely to support regulations that would prevent further occurrences of that "bad behavior".
+Bailouts are actually a wide variety of fiscal practices, ranging from a simple loan from the government to short-term nationalization of the firm.
 (IE, the government owns the company for a certain period of time.)

 - Adam Smith: Wrote The Wealth of Nations, laying the philosophical foundations of the capitalist system.
-You probably remember in high school reading about how he argued against regulations and for the free market, and that his main contribution was that an "invisible hand" would correct market failures and guide all resources as efficiently as possible as long as everyone acts in their self-interest.
-Contrary to how history books tell it, however, Smith actually was in favor of government regulations, but only if they benefited the worker rather than the wealthy.
-Additionally, what Smith actually referred to with his "invisible hand" metaphor is not the same as how the metaphor is used today.
+What Smith actually referred to with his "invisible hand" metaphor is not the same as how the metaphor is often used today.
 Instead of saying that an "invisible hand" will correct market failures and that regulations are thus unneeded, he was saying that international trade would not harm domestic production because the "invisible hand" of home bias would lead people to invest in their own country.
 That one time he used the metaphor was stretched well beyond his original meaning.
 He was also more suspicious of the wealthy and corporations than is often mentioned, even giving his support to a progressive taxation system that lessens the burden on the poor.
 He also believed that the British colonies would be better off as independent and trading partners with the Crown, and he also realized that the administrative and protection costs of these colonies would ultimately be greater than any profit they managed to bring the Crown.

 - David Ricardo: Came shortly after and formulated the basis of trade theory by noticing the difference between comparative and absolute advantage.
-Absolute means a nation can simply produce more in a given time period, but comparative means that a nation can produce at less of a cost.
-Very few nations have an absolute advantage in trade, but having a comparative advantage in something is very useful (imagine that Brazil grows pineapples, Iceland catches cod and they trade with each other.
-Both parties benefit because of their specializations).
+Absolute means a nation can simply produce more in a given time period, but comparative means that a nation can produce more of one type of good relative to another type.
+Few nations have an absolute advantage in trade, but having a comparative advantage in something is very useful.

-- Alfred Marshall: Discovered the concept of Supply and Demand and lent more credos to the invisible hand.
-His methods of quantifying the benefits of production and consumption are the basis of welfare economics.
+- Alfred Marshall: His methods of quantifying the benefits of production and consumption are the basis of welfare economics.
 His most important work, Principles of Economics (mercifully, that's the full title) was the leading economic textbook in the English-speaking world for a very long time.

 - Henry George: Noted the inefficiency of private landowners benefiting or suffering from public developments that altered the value of land.
 (For example, a near-worthless piece of land skyrocketing in value as a city grows around it, through no work or influence of the private landowner.)
 Advocated that the value of land should be socially distributed through a Land Value Tax, which would disregard the value of any man-made buildings, infrastructure, and improvements on land.
 His philosophy, which came to be known as Georgeism, is popular among environmentalists and green-politics activists.
 His most important work is Progress and Poverty: An Inquiry into the Cause of Industrial Depressions and of Increase of Want with Increase of Wealth: The Remedy (shortened: Progress and Poverty).
-His works paved the way for the ides of a graduated income tax (the more you make, the higher you pay in income taxes; the lower, the less).
+His works paved the way for the ides of a progressive income tax (the more you make, the higher a rate you pay in income taxes)

 - Thorsten Veblen: Veblen's work focuses mostly on studying the relationship between individuals and social institutions in terms of economics.
 His most famous work is The Theory of the Leisure Class: An Economic Study of Institutions (shortened as The Theory of the Leisure Class).

-- John Maynard Keynes: Keynes is by far the most important economist of the 20th century - all others, even those who disagree with him more than the agree, are forever left in his shadow and have been profoundly influenced by the man.
+- John Maynard Keynes: Keynes was the most important economist of the 20th century, and was the first to develop Macro-Economic policies capable of flattening out the boom-and-bust cycle.
 The first capitalist thinker to seriously propose extensive government intervention in the economy, or at least, the first with a serious following (see the Keynesian schools below).
 Nearly all major world leaders of capitalist countries, whether on the right or the left, use macroeconomic policies that are, to varying degrees, influenced by Keynes' books.
 Despite his reputation in some circles as a leftist, he was definitely not a socialist.
-Whereas economists before Keynes were more focused on keeping inflation low, Keynes was obviously more focused on economic downturns.
-He proposed that deficit spending by government could be used as direct economic stimulus to help get economies out of recessions, and believed that regulation should be used to surgically remove the economic behaviors that caused the last recession.
-What Smith is to the basic free-market model, and microeconomics, Keynes is to the basic mixed-market model, and macroeconomics.
+Whereas economists before Keynes were more focused on keeping inflation low, Keynes was obviously more focused on promoting general economic activity.
+He proposed that deficit spending by government could be used as direct economic stimulus to help get economies out of recessions, and believed that regulation should be used to surgically remove and prevent the market failures which caused the last recession.
 His most important work is The General Theory of Employment, Interest, and Money (shortened: The General Theory) in 1936.

 - Robert Solow: Found that economic growth comes not from adding more input (labor and capital) but through advances in technology.
-Another notable contribution is the introduction of the Neo-Classical growth model, also known as the Solan-Swan growth model.
+Another notable contribution is the introduction of the Solan-Swan growth model.
 He is a Neo-Keynesian (see below).

 - Paul Krugman: The face of modern Keynesian economics.
-Predicted the 2007-8 financial collapse in his most popular work The Return of Depression Economics.
-That said, his most important contributions have been in trade theory.
+His is most important contributions have been in trade theory.
 (He is among the few leftists who are in full support of free trade.)
 His work fathered both new trade theory, and new economic geography, both of which are way to complex to begin to explain here.
 Depression Economics may be his most popular work, but his most important works are the papers in Journal of International Economics and Journal of Political Economy which introduced those two theories, which won him his Nobel prize.
 For the life of us, we can't find the names of those papers but rest assured they're overly long and filled with overly complex vocabulary.
 He is identified as a Neo-Keynesian, but says he's leaning Post-Keynesian these days.
 Krugman is self-proclaimed to be One of Us: He specifically studied economics because it was as close as he could get to studying Isaac Asimov's Psychohistory from his Foundation Series; and even (on a lark) wrote an essay in 1978 called The Theory of Interstellar Trade in an attempt "to cheer himself up when he was an oppressed assistant professor" in which he hypothesized about how the time distortion associated with traveling at relativistic speeds should affect billing rates for shipping and transportation across interstellar distances.

 - Austrian School: Key thinkers include Ludwig von Mises, and Friedrich Hayek.
 Since we're trying to avoid massive technical details, imagine these guys as the free-market faithful to the core.
 Modern supporters include Ron Paul and his followers.
-This school is considered heterodox, which is a nice way of saying that most economists consider them completely wrong.
 Known for their dislike of central banking (ie. the Federal Reserve) and fiat currency ("it's money because we say so" - essentially allows printing money), backing of the gold standard (ie. money is gold and government messing with it would be impossible), and different views of recessions (during the booms people are making bad investments because cheap credit makes them look good, recessions are the inevitable hangover period).
-The usual complain about this school is that, since they are more or less completely against the use of statistical methods and empirical observations to study how capitalism works, they're more of a political ideology or philosophy than an actual study of economics.
-As such, while some of their ideas have had a lasting influence on the field, most of it has been widely dismissed as borderline pseudoscientific.

 - Georgeists: Based on the thinking of Henry George.
 As noted, those mostly likely to be Georgeists in the modern age are environmentalists and green-politicians.
 Milton Friedman held the opinion that their land value tax proposal would be the least damaging method of taxation to the economy.